mxber2022/ENCODE_DATA_HACK/README.md

 - cross chain funds distribution
 - Recurring payment(cross chain) using chainlink automation
 - chainlink automation to fund gas fees and ccip BnM token to smart contract.
+This avoids manual work.

+## Chainlink automation used
+- When ever CCIP BnM token balance falls below 1 on the Split contract, chainlink automation will automatically fund the split contract with CCIP BnM token with 0.1 token.
+You can use whatever amount you need.

 ## Getting Started